ipwnosx/docs-1/content/rancher/v2.x/en/cluster-provisioning/_index.md

 These nodes include on-prem bare metal servers, cloud-hosted virtual machines, or on-prem virtual machines.

-# Importing Existing Clusters

-_Available from Rancher v2.0.x-v2.4.x_

-In this type of cluster, Rancher connects to a Kubernetes cluster that has already been set up.
-Therefore, Rancher does not provision Kubernetes, but only sets up the Rancher agents to communicate with the cluster.

-Note that Rancher does not automate the provisioning, scaling, or upgrade of imported clusters.
-Other Rancher features, including management of cluster, role-based access control, policy, and workloads, are available for imported clusters.

-For all imported Kubernetes clusters except for K3s clusters, the configuration of an imported cluster still has to be edited outside of Rancher.
-Some examples of editing the cluster include adding and removing nodes, upgrading the Kubernetes version, and changing Kubernetes component parameters.

-In Rancher v2.4, it became possible to import a K3s cluster and upgrade Kubernetes by editing the cluster in the Rancher UI.

-For more information, refer to the section on [importing existing clusters.]({{<baseurl>}}/rancher/v2.x/en/cluster-provisioning/imported-clusters/)

-### Importing and Editing K3s Clusters

-_Available as of Rancher v2.4.0_

-[K3s]({{<baseurl>}}/k3s/latest/en/) is a lightweight, fully compliant Kubernetes distribution.
-K3s Kubernetes clusters can now be imported into Rancher.

-When a K3s cluster is imported, Rancher will recognize it as K3s, and the Rancher UI will expose the following features in addition to the functionality for other imported clusters:

-- The ability to upgrade the K3s version
-- The ability to see a read-only version of the K3s cluster's configuration arguments and environment variables used to launch each node in the cluster.

-For more information, refer to the section on [imported K3s clusters.]({{<baseurl>}}/rancher/v2.x/en/cluster-provisioning/imported-clusters/)

 # Registering Existing Clusters

-_Available as of v2.5_

 The cluster registration feature replaces the feature to import clusters.